 Our business model is simple: our team of very senior experts works directly with our clients — with minimal overhead providing high value for the money spent.
 We bring an exceptional range of skills: private sector and public sector; U.S. and global; insights from the boardroom to the shop floor; bringing logic from network of NGOs and hardened Wall Street executives; and providing leading counsel on the most pressing 21st century environmental and social issues.

-Hedstrom Associates helps companies profit from the environment – to seize competitive opportunities, cut costs and liabilities, and attract investors through insight and leadership on environmental issues globally.
+Hedstrom Associates helps companies profit from the environment (in a way that is best for the planet) – to seize competitive opportunities, cut costs and liabilities, and attract investors through insight and leadership on environmental issues globally.